News SPP Market Risk Updated July 8, 2026

 Negative prices in SPP are a wholesale electricity-market signal, not a natural gas tariff.
-The buyer question is whether node-level congestion, curtailment, and settlement language can reach a VPPA, renewable supply strategy, or procurement hedge.
+The buyer question is whether node-level congestion, gas-fired marginal cost, curtailment, and settlement language can reach a VPPA, renewable supply strategy, or procurement hedge.

 Direct answer

 SPP does not set natural gas tariff prices.
-The SPP Market Monitoring Unit reported negative wholesale power prices in 15.2% of real-time intervals and 9.9% of day-ahead asset-owner intervals in 2024.
-For commercial buyers, this does not mean retail bills automatically go negative; it means VPPA, REC, hub-versus-node, and economic-curtailment terms need careful review.
+The SPP Market Monitoring Unit reported negative wholesale power prices in 12.7% of real-time intervals and 7.6% of day-ahead asset-owner intervals in 2025.
+For commercial buyers, the gas-cost signal matters indirectly through wholesale power prices, not as an SPP natural gas tariff.

 Energy market control room display used to illustrate SPP negative pricing and wind curtailment risk